splunk/public-o11y-docs/get-started/service-description.rst

 Unified identity
 ----------------------------------------------------

 When Splunk Cloud Platform customers purchase or start a trial of Splunk Observability Cloud, users can access both platforms using a single identity.
-A user’s role-based access to Splunk Cloud Platform indexes carries over to Splunk Observability Cloud.
+A user's role-based access to Splunk Cloud Platform indexes carries over to Splunk Observability Cloud.
 Administrators can set up all users in a central location, Splunk Cloud Platform.
 Users can log into Splunk Observability Cloud with SSO using their Splunk Cloud Platform credentials.
 Users can examine logs from the Splunk Cloud Platform instance in Log Observer Connect upon provisioning with no additional setup.
 See :ref:`unified-id-unified-identity` for more information.